Deutsche Bank opens door to new capital increase

 PROFITS LAG

-Revenue declines in trading, especially in bonds, have already hit investment banking results at Barclays, JPMorgan and Citi.
+Revenue declines in trading, especially in bonds, have already hit investment banking results at Barclays (BARC.L), JPMorgan (JPM.N) and Citi (C.N).

 Deutsche's net profit in the first quarter fell by 34 percent to 1.1 billion euros as an industry-wide slump in bond trading revenue depressed results.

+Deutsche Bank had been expected to post quarterly net profit of 924 million euros, according to the average of a Reuters poll.

-Shares in the bank rose 2.7 percent compared to a 1.9 percent gain in the STOXX Europe 600 bank index.
-Over the past 12 months, the shares have held mostly flat while the index has risen around 18 percent.
+Shares in the bank rose 2.7 percent compared to a 1.9 percent gain in the STOXX Europe 600 bank index .SX7P.
+Over the past 12 months, the shares have held mostly flat while the index has risen around 18 percent. ($1 = 0.7223 Euros)

 (Reporting by Thomas Atkins, Arno Schuetze, and Steve Slater; Editing by Jane Merriman)